Frequently Asked Questions

 Finally, an understanding of The 5 Circles is essential to maximal personal safety.
 Every person needs to know how to keep him/herself in the 1st Circle and how to prevent panic—flying out to the 5th Circle—to save one's own life in a life-threatening situation.

 What are signs of movement of spirit in learning to swim?

 Tension and relaxation.
 Hurriedness and calm.
 Stiff movements and fluid ones.
 Reaching for the wall frantically and approaching it slowly.
 Smiles, laughter, and tears.

 Where did The 5 Circles come from?

 When she started offering Swimming for Adults Afraid in Water classes, she asked herself, "how does fear work?"
-A few days later, the first two circles of the diagram appeared in the window when she was daydreaming.
+A few days later, the first three circles of the diagram appeared in the window when she was daydreaming.
 She noted that they were in response to her question, but felt there was something more.
-A few days later while daydreaming again, the other 3 circles appeared.
+A few days later while daydreaming again, the other 2 circles appeared.
 At that time, she felt the answer was complete.
 There have been no changes to it since 1983.
 The diagrams have been tested tens of thousands of times.
 The system cannot fail.
 An instructor or student can only fail to use it.